dietrichmax/docker-staticmaps/README.md

 </div>

 **docker-staticmaps** is an open-source API for generating static map images.
 Easily create maps with markers, polygons, circles, polylines or text, making it perfect for embedding map images on websites.
-Ideal for continuous operation in personal use scenarios.
+It includes rate limiting to avoid abuse and caching to reduce load on the server.
+Ideal for personal use scenarios.

 ## 🚀 Features